California heads toward drought after 5th consecutive dry month

 Snowpack in the Sierra Nevada accounts for roughly 30% of California's water supply.

-"The less snowpack we have, the less water we have to use for everything from late spring, summer and early fall," said Chris Orrock, a California Department of Water Resources.
+"The less snowpack we have, the less water we have to use for everything from late spring, summer and early fall," said Chris Orrock, a California Department of Water Resources official.

 He says California gets the majority of its rain from December through February, and sometimes in March.
 For the second straight year, there hasn't been much of it.